A classic sweet and savory Inihaw na Liempo (Grilled Pork Belly) typically grilled over charcoal, but can also be conveniently prepared in the oven.

 PRO TIP: Adjust baking time based on the thickness of the meat.
 The thinner the slices, the faster they cook.

-Step 6: To caramelize the outside, broil on low for about 3 minutes.
+To caramelize the outside, broil on low for about 3 minutes.
 Be careful not to burn them.
+Cut them into bite-size pieces and serve while warm.

 Inihaw na Liempo (Grilled Pork Belly) goes best with white rice, Sinangag (Garlic Fried Rice), or Java Rice.
 Add a spiced vinegar dipping sauce and a side of Achara (Pickled Green Papaya), Ensaladang Talong (Filipino Eggplant Salad), or Mango Salad (Ensaladang Mangga) for extra yum!